-Bangkok, the capital of Thailand, is the political, economic, and cultural centre of Thailand.
-Blending historical interest with modern convenience, the “city of angles” (as it’s lovingly known to its inhabitants) offers a vast number of attractions and activities.
+Bangkok, the capital of Thailand, is the political, economic, and cultural center of Thailand.
+Blending historical interest with modern convenience, the city of angels (as it’s lovingly known to its inhabitants) offers a vast number of attractions and activities.

 Interesting Fact: The robe “worn” by the Emerald Buddha is changed three times a year by the King of Thailand himself.

 Wat Pho, or Temple of the Reclining Buddha, is a Buddhist temple located in the Phra district.
-Covering 80,000 square metres, Wat Pho is one of the largest temples complexes in Bangkok, and is perhaps most famous for its 46 metre long gold leaf plated statue of Buddha.
+Covering 80,000 square meters, Wat Pho is one of the largest temple complexes in Bangkok and is perhaps most famous for its 46-meter long gold leaf plated statue of Buddha.
 However, though the statue is, without doubt, incredible, it’s certainly worth taking time to explore the rest of the complex, which contains over a thousand images of Buddha, a Buddhist monastery, and numerous statues of Chinese giants whose job it is to protect the temple.